This weekend is our Booboo’s first birthday. It will also be expat Canadian thanksgiving this weekend and this expat has so much to be thankful for.

-Canadian thanksgiving is one of two uniquely Canadian holidays that we’ve made the extra effort to celebrate since living in the US (the other one being Canada Day).
+Canadian thanksgiving is one of two uniquely Canadian holidays that we expats make the extra effort to celebrate since living abroad or in the USA (the other one being Canada Day).
 There is an interesting phenomenon that happens when you move to a new country with a different culture: you need to reconcile your old and new cultures together.
-As much as you try to fit in at the new place, in some ways you also consciously make an effort to keep your old cultural identity.
+As much as you try to fit in at the new place, in some ways you also consciously make an extra concerted effort to keep your old cultural identity.
 You actively seek out a connection to the place where you are from.

 Going to visit Canada is always “going home” even for those who have lived here for years.
-I remember the first time I went to a Canadian moms playdate when I was a fresh new expat.
-One of the women I met has lived here for a few years and her two boys were born in California.
+I remember the first time I went to a Canadian moms event when I was a fresh new expat in USA.
+One of the women I met has lived here for a few years and her two boys were born here in California.
 When I asked where they are from her son piped up with a “I’m from California!”
 The mom said “he might be from California but I am from Ottawa”.